-- (1) If the engineer requires, for purposes other than charging for water consumed, to ascertain the quantity of water which is used in a part of a water installation, may, by written notice, advise the owner concerned of his intention to install a measuring device at any point in the water installation that he may specify. - (2) The installation of a measuring device referred to in subsection (1), its removal, and the restoration of the water installation after such a removal shall be carried out at the expense of the municipality. - (3) The provisions of sections 53 (6) and 53 (7) shall apply, insofar as they may be applicable, in respect of a measuring device that has been installed in terms of subsection (1).
+- (1) If the Engineer requires, for purposes other than charging for water consumed, to ascertain the quantity of water used in a part of a water installation, he may, by written notice, advise the owner concerned of his intention to install a measuring device at any point in the water installation. - (2) The installation of a measuring device as referred to in subsection (1), its removal, and the restoration of the water installation after such a removal shall be carried out at the expense of the Municipality. - (3) The provisions of sections 21(5) and 21(6) shall apply, as far as they may be applicable, in respect of a measuring device that has been installed in terms of subsection (1).

-57. No reduction of amount payable for water wasted
+23. No reduction of amount payable for water wasted

-A consumer shall not be entitled to a reduction of the amount payable for water wasted or lost in a water installation.
+A customer shall not be entitled to a reduction of the amount payable for water wasted or lost in a water installation if not agreed otherwise by contract or as determined by Council (unless it can be proven that the Municipality was negligent).

-Part 6 - Audit
+Part 4 - Audit

-58. Water audit
+24. Water audit

-- (1) The municipality may require a consumer, within one month after the end of a financial year of the municipality, to undertake a water audit at his own cost. - (2) The audit must at least involve and report- - (a) the amount of water used during the financial year; - (b) the amount paid for water for the financial year; - (c) the number of people living on the stand or premises; - (d) the number of people permanently working on the stand or premises; - (e) the seasonal variation in demand through monthly consumption figures; - (f) the water pollution monitoring methods; - (g) the current initiatives for the management of the demand for water; - (h) the plans to manage their demand for water; - (i) a comparison of the report with any report that may have been made during the previous three years; - (j) estimates of consumption by various components of use; and - a comparison of the above factors with those reported in each of the previous three years, where available.
+- (1) The Municipality may require a customer, within one month from the end of a financial year of the Municipality, to undertake a water audit at his own cost. - (2) The audit must at least involve and report: - (a) the amount of water used during the financial year; - (b) the amount paid for water for the financial year; - (c) the number of people living on the stand or premises; - (d) the number of people permanently working on the stand or premises; - (e) the seasonal variation in demand through monthly consumption figures; - (f) the water pollution monitoring methods; - (g) the current initiatives for the management of the demand for water; - (h) the plans to manage their demand for water; - (i) a comparison of the report with any report that may have been made during the previous three years; - (j) estimates of consumption by various components of use; and - (k) a comparison of the above factors with those reported in each of the previous three years, where available. - (l) any other information the Engineer may deem necessary.

-Part 7 - Installation work
+Part 5 - Installation work

-59. Approval of installation work
+25. Approval of installation work